Foundations (song): Critical reception

 The song has received almost universally positive reviews from British critics.
 In August 2007, The Guardian gave the song a mixed review, citing its strong comparisons to Lily Allen, but praised the "indelible chorus".
 In September 2007, Pitchfork Media gave a positive review of the song, citing Nash's "gift for communicating confusing romance with a keen eye for detail and scene-stealing turns of phrase".

 The Los Angeles Times also cited Nash's lyrical gift in "Foundations" in their review.
 In January 2008, Rolling Stone gave the song a positive review stating, "The rushed verses of "Foundations" – in which Nash dissects a couple's argument – convey sadness and snarkiness at once, and those verses sound pretty inviting, too."
 That same month, The New York Times gave the song an overwhelmingly positive review, hailing the song as her best and continuing with "The song is bright, peppy and mercilessly perceptive".
 In February 2008, Slant Magazine hailed the track as "energetic and borderline sadistic".
 In December 2008, Slant ranked the song at No. 17 on their list of the top 25 US released singles of 2008.

 Chart performance

-The song spent five weeks at No. 2 on the UK Singles Chart, being held off by Rihanna's "Umbrella" and Timbaland and Keri Hilson's "The Way I Are" for three weeks and two weeks, respectively.
+The song spent five weeks at No. 2 on the UK Singles Chart, being held off by Rihanna and Jay-Z's "Umbrella", and Timbaland and Keri Hilson's "The Way I Are" for three weeks and two weeks, respectively.
 In the week ending 4 August 2007, "The Way I Are" beat "Foundations" to the top spot by just 16 copies, with the latter selling 33,562 copies.
 The song has sold 435,000 copies in the UK, as stated by the Official Charts Company.